influxdata/influxdb-scala/README.md

     }

-As in the untyped case, queryAs[T] is ansynchronous and in this case returns a *Future[TQueryResult[T]]* with T being TestPoint in our case.
-The additional imports are required to discover the implicit macro that does the conversion from Map[String,Any] to Testpoint.
+As in the untyped case, queryAs[T] is ansynchronous and in this case returns a *Future[TQueryResult[T]]* with T being *TestPoint* in our case.
+TQueryResult is a sequcnce of TSeries, which represents its data points as a sequence of T. The additional imports are required to discover the implicit macro that does the conversion from Map[String,Any] to Testpoint.
 When you run this, the output looks like this:

     data has point TestPoint(Mon Dec 02 20:49:45 EST 2013,1,287,214) with time precision MILLIS